behnamasadi/data_structure_algorithm/src/sort_algorithms/README.md

 `40 30 20 50 90 70 80`

 Like Merge Sort, QuickSort is a Divide and Conquer algorithm.
-It picks an element as pivot and partitions the given array around the picked pivot.
+It picks an element as pivot and put elements that are smaller than the pivot before the pivot and elements that are larger after the pivot.
-In quick sort all the major work is done while dividing the array into subarrays, while in case of merge sort, all the real work happens during merging the subarrays.
-In case of quick sort, the combine step does absolutely nothing.

 There are many different versions of quickSort that pick pivot in different ways.